-I write raw crime stories about queer characters fighting for their own brand of justice in a world of intolerance, greed, and violence, often hidden beneath a veneer of civility and privilege.
+I write action crime thrillers about queer characters fighting for their own brand of justice in a world of intolerance, greed, and violence, often hidden beneath a veneer of civility and privilege.

 Lesbian bikers facing off against drug dealers and outlaw biker gangs.
 A transgender bounty hunter pursuing murderers, tweakers, and human traffickers.
-The mother of a rape victim who takes matters into her own hands when the justice system fails her daughter.
+Both series feature a wide assortment of diverse characters with agency and attitude.